 Install the latest version of Power BI Desktop.
 You can download Power BI Desktop from: PowerBI.microsoft.com

 Connect to the OData feed for the Intune Data Warehouse for your tenant

 You need permission to Reports in Intune.
 For more information, see Authorization.

 Sign in to the Microsoft Endpoint Manager admin center.

 Select Reports > Intune Data warehouse > Data warehouse.

 Open Power BI Desktop.

-Choose Get Data > Odata feed.
+From the menubar, select File > Get Data > Odata feed.

 Select Organization account, and then sign in with your Intune credentials.

 Select Connect.
 The Navigator will open and show you the list of tables in the Intune Data Warehouse.